 South to North description goes here.
 Under development.

-Only the first four miles from DBT south is open.
 Cross the bridge from the parking area.
 Trail enters road about 100 feet on left.
 A nice 2.4 mile in and out hike from DBT takes hikers up 273 steps in the shadow of a stone door monolith.
 A few hundred feet past the top on the left is a short trail to an overlook into Daddys Creek.

 As a reminder, as of 2019, the CT is divided into 12 SEGMENTS.
 There are 25 SECTIONS.
 Each segment may have several or the segment may stand alone.
 Please explore the trail segment menu.